cjddmut/Blender-Transforms-in-Unity3D/readme.md

 ### Configurable Options ###

-In the UMA Configuration Window (UMA -> Configuration Window or Window -> UMA Configuration) there are options for altering the behavior of the transform editting.
+In the BTU Configuration Window (Window -> Unity Made Awesome -> Blender Transforms in Unity) there are options for altering the behavior of the transform editting.

 **Snap By Default** - If this is enabled then objects will snap by default when transform editing.
 When this is the case pressing Ctrl will toggle the non-snapping behavior.